riyatomar/usrproginst/README.md

 5. To run the NER model, install the transformers and torch using following commands:
 	>>> pip3 install transformers
 	>>> pip3 install torch
-	if any error occurred then run this command:
+	if any error occurred then run this:
 		>>> pip3 install transformers[torch]